ansonhe97/GroveUIDocs/RescreenDocs/USB-Host/Mouse.md

    - For Mac user, use `ls /dev/cu.*` in terminal to check the module availbility.

 7. To view data from Serial:
    - **Windows:** Download and install [PuTTY](https://www.putty.org/).
 Select `Serial` and change the `COM` in Serial line to the COM that appeared in the Device Manager, also change the Speed. to `115200` and press Open.
 A Terminal should appear.
-Now, if you start pressing and movingthe mouse, you should see the serial output!
+Now, if you start pressing and moving the mouse, you should see the serial output!

    - **Mac:** Open terminal and install `screen` using `brew install screen`.
 Once installed, use the command **`screen /dev/cu.usbserial 115200`** where `/dev/cu.usbserial` should match from above.
 You should be see serial output from ReScreen!